Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker who's about to inherit your project.
-Future you (and that coworker) will thank you.**
+- **The "Rubber Duck Debugging" Rule:** Before you unleash your code upon unsuspecting colleagues (or worse, production!), explain it line by line to a rubber duck.
+Seriously.
+Verbalizing your logic forces you to slow down, identify gaps in your thinking, and often spot the silly mistake hiding in plain sight.
+Plus, the duck won't judge your questionable variable names.
+(It's surprisingly effective – trust me, I've got a whole flock of testimonials from grateful ducks.)

 ---

-### 📅 Last Updated: 2025-01-14 01:12
+### 📅 Last Updated: 2025-01-14 08:20

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!